alibaba/Sentinel/README.md

 ## Enterprise Service

-If you need Sentinel enterprise service support (Sentinel 企业版), or purchase cloud product services, you can join the discussion by the DingTalk group (34754806).
-It can also be directly activated and used through the [microservice engine (MSE 微服务引擎) provided by Alibaba Cloud](https://cn.aliyun.com/product/aliware/mse?spm=sentinel-github.index.0.0.0).
+If you need Sentinel enterprise service support (Sentinel 浼佷笟鐗?, or purchase cloud product services, you can join the discussion by the DingTalk group (34754806).
+It can also be directly activated and used through the [microservice engine (MSE 寰湇鍔″紩鎿? provided by Alibaba Cloud](https://cn.aliyun.com/product/aliware/mse?spm=sentinel-github.index.0.0.0).

 ## Credits